event-storm/event-storm/README.md

 The above mentioned libraries(and not only them) are using a **centralized concept of keeping the information**.
 What does this mean?
 When creating a store it is described as an object and also it corresponds a single tree in the memory.
-The main way to acheive an update in by changing a reference in the in-memory tree.
+The main way to acheive an update is by changing a reference in the in-memory tree.
 For listening the events you need to subscribe to some node which is basically not a subscription.
 You can take a look at this [simple example](https://codesandbox.io/s/redux-update-81zjv?file=/src/store/index.js). "anyway updated" is loggin at any time something in the store changes.
 The main problem here is the centralized data store.
 To determine whether the change is needed for one or another consumer a centralized store needs to calculate the exact usage, then prevent the update.
 The library is suggesting decentralized store with single usage interface as before.
 This means, you will describe and act with the store like usual.
-Under the hood it will kept each node separate.
+Under the hood it will keep each node separate.
 This will allow to not calculate each time whether or not prevent the update.

 <details>
   <summary>Deep look at the concept</summary>